dimitri-nicolo/calico/master/usage/configuration/alertmanager.md

   - url: 'http://calico-alertmanager-webhook:30501/'
 ```

-More information, including descriptiong of the various options can be found under the
+More information, including descriptions of the various options can be found under the
 [route section](https://prometheus.io/docs/alerting/configuration/#route)
 of the Alertmanager Configuration guide.